CARIM-South Project was the first observatory of migration focused on the Southern and South-Eastern Neighbourhoods of the European Union.

-The current phase of the Project covers all South and East Mediterranean countries (SEM) countries: Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia, Turkey, as well as Mauritania and Sudan.
+The project was part of the Migration Policy Centre (MPC) and has covered all South and East Mediterranean (SEM) countries: Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia, Turkey, as well as Mauritania and Sudan.

 All have been studied as origin, transit and destination countries.
 CARIM-South was originally set up in 2004 at the European University Institute (EUI, Florence) and co-financed by the European Commission.

 This website is currently under revision.
 Any data or other output that is temporarily not accessible will be re-published in due time.

 For further details you can get in touch with the Migration Policy Centre (MPC).